 March 31, 2022

-AHC Inc.’s Board of Directors is pleased to announce that Paul Bernard has been unanimously selected as the organization’s new President & Chief Executive Officer (CEO).
+Affordable Homes & Communities (AHC) is pleased to announce that Paul Bernard has been unanimously selected as the organization’s new President & Chief Executive Officer (CEO) by the Board of Directors.
 He will join AHC in his new role on April 4.

 Mr. Bernard brings nearly 30 years of experience in urban planning and real estate development, public finance and investing, community development and affordable housing.
 He has worked in both the public sector as well as the private sector and has extensive external leadership skills working with communities and government officials.
 Throughout his career, Mr. Bernard has demonstrated a commitment to addressing economic and social issues, including housing as the foundation for economic success.
 He has made diversity, equity, and inclusion a cornerstone of his leadership.